MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 _comp.state, GPS:  latitude, longitude, Dist2home, Dir2home, Course distance, Speed, Sats_

-- comp.state: provides information about current flight stage (5 – start overall timer, 10 – waiting for leaving the course, 15 – waiting for entering the course from outside (training mode starts here), 20 – start competition timer, 25 – waiting for plane crossing right base from inside, 27 – waiting for plane crossing left base from inside, 30 – end of event)
+- comp.state: provides information about current flight stage (5 – start overall timer, 10 – waiting for leaving the course, 13 – waiting for leaving the course for training events, 15 – waiting for entering the course from outside (training mode starts here), 20 – start competition timer, 25 – waiting for plane crossing right base from inside, 27 – waiting for plane crossing left base from inside, 30 – end of event)
 - GPS: gives current position of the plane
 - Dist2home: gives current distance between the plane and home point (center of the course) in meters (negative value means the plane is on the left from the home point, positive value means the plane is on the right)
 - Dir2home: gives current angle between the plane and home point in rads